Most of us know the importance of regular exercise, but how much do I need every day becomes the question.

 Another popular option is to combine both moderate and intense exercise throughout the week.

-You only do three days of exercise and vary the intensity, which is often useful for sticking to exercise regimes by alternating difficulties of the workout.
+You only do three days of exercise and vary the intensity, which is often useful for sticking to exercise regimes by alternating the workout difficulties.

 It’s just one of the many ways you can break up the more boring side of regular exercise, allowing a few days off while still working out enough to remain fit and healthy.